- High Impact Research Project Award

 Applications requesting two years of support must provide the following additional information for each year and each meeting requested, in as much detail as possible:

-- conference topic(s), objectives, and goals
+- Conference topic(s), objectives and goals

-- tentative dates, locations, and participants (with as much detail as possible)
+- Tentative dates, locations and participants (with as much detail as possible)

-- contingency plans for future conferences dependent upon, for example, the outcome of the first year’s conference or developments in the field.
+- Contingency plans for future conferences dependent upon, for example, the outcome of the first year’s conference or developments in the field

-Resource Sharing Plan: Did the applicant describe resources available to them through their host institution that would be used to support the conference(s) and that speak to the potential success of the institution to support a meeting of TRDRP-funded researchers?
+- Conference support: Did the applicant describe resources available to them through their host institution that would be used to support the conference(s) and that speak to the potential success of the institution to support a meeting of TRDRP-funded researchers?
 Individuals should describe other funding and resources that will be used as leverage to expand the scope and reach of the TRDRP-funded conference(s).

-Criteria-2 (30% scoring weight)
+Criteria-2 (30 percent scoring weight)

-Innovation: Does the conference employ novel approaches or methods to fulfill its purpose?
+- Innovation: Does the conference employ novel approaches or methods to fulfill its purpose?
 Does the conference draw together appropriate experts who may otherwise not have an opportunity to meet?

-Criteria-3 (20% scoring weight)
+Criteria-3 (20 percent scoring weight)

-Investigator(s): Is the PI well-suited for organizing and fulfilling the goals and objectives of this conference?
+- Investigator(s): Is the PI well-suited for organizing and fulfilling the goals and objectives of this conference?
 Are the qualifications and past performance of the PI appropriate, and are they well-suited for their described roles in the conference?
 Are the key personnel and selected speakers appropriate and well-suited for their described roles in the conference?
 Is the necessary expertise involved for a successful conference meeting(s)?

-Environment: Is the conference site appropriate?
+- Environment: Is the conference site appropriate?
 Does the applicant organization have the ability to contribute to the probability of success?
 Do the proposed meetings, exhibits, interactions, etc., take advantage of unique features of the environment or employ useful collaborative arrangements?
 Is institutional support evident?